dambrosidenis/Formalizing_Social_Engineering_Attacks/Notes/Notes.md

 **Muller games $\to$ Parity Games**

-*Least Appearance Record* (LAR): set of states encountered during a play, ordered according to their last occurrence/appearance.
+*Latest Appearance Record* (LAR): set of states encountered during a play, ordered according to their last occurrence/appearance.
 If the current state was already visited in the past, then it is moved from the position $h$ (*hit*) to the first position of the new LAR

 Given a LAR $((i_1,...,i_r), h)$, its *hitting set* is $i_1,...,i_h$